kshapovalenko/NL-X-and-LLM-AI-PolicyChat/README.md

 # Building and Evaluating AI PolicyChat

 ## Background and Objectives
-Create an AI Policy Chatbot to answer AI policy questions.
-For this, we tested different apporoaches and pocked the best:
+Our goal was to create an AI Policy Chatbot to answer AI policy questions.
+For this, we tested different approaches and picked the best:
 - LLaMA-7B and Chat (Pre-trained/vanilla)
 - LLaMA-7B and Chat (Prompt-engineered)
 - LLaMA-7B (Fine-tuned)